MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaLogCommunicationCallTeleconferenceDeviceQuality.md

 This method is only for the CVI partners to provide their media quality data.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgLogCommunicationCallTeleconferenceDeviceQuality?view=graph-powershell-1.0)

 ## SYNTAX

 ### LogExpanded (Default)